Site-Specific Performance in Archaeological Sites: The Anamnesis Approach

 Apostolia Papadamaki Apostolia Papadamaki

-A site-specific performance in an archaeological site is an artistic work created for, and intrinsically linked to, a specific place, its landscape, its architecture, its history, and its cultural memory.
+For Anamnesis, a site-specific performance in an archaeological site is an artistic work created for, and intrinsically linked to, a specific place, its landscape, its architecture, its history, and its cultural memory.
 It is designed to be inseparable from its environment, meaning the work loses its original meaning if moved.

 Read More